justinm0rgan/nyc-food-desert-predictor/README.md

 The aforementioned inform the _target_ variable of:

-**Low-income and low-access tract measured at .5 mile Urban** (LILATracts_halfAnd10) - A low-income tract with at least 500 people, or 33 percent of the population, living more than 1/2 mile from the nearest supermarket, supercenter, or large grocery store.
+**Low-income and low-access tract measured at .5 mile** (LILATracts_halfAnd10) - A low-income tract with at least 500 people, or 33 percent of the population, living more than 1/2 mile from the nearest supermarket, supercenter, or large grocery store.

 Specific columns and their respective definitions are specified below: